kemaltaskin/RadioTunes-Titanium-Demo/README.md

 ![banner](http://dl.dropbox.com/u/1413757/RadioTunes/banner.png)

-###You can purchase a commercial license with the full source code at [Yakamoz Labs](http://yakamozlabs.com/products/radiotunes-titanium/pricing).
+###You can purchase a commercial license with the full source code at [Binpress](http://www.binpress.com/app/radiotunes-sdk-for-appcelerator/1045).

 # Features